isabella232/consumerview_integration_guide/README.md

 ![Aperture - Selecting Constant](media/cv-constant.PNG)

-Create a new Constant Library and give it a name.
+Create a new Constant Library and give it a name (ie ConsumerView).

 ![Aperture - Constant Library](media/cv-constantLib.PNG)